The Bells Up Story:

 “If you’re this successful in a career that makes you sick, stressed and miserable… how much more successful would you be doing something you love?”

-That’s the question Sara asked Dave nine years ago, following his mental and physical breakdown from more than a decade as a successful corporate tax attorney.
+That’s the question Sara asked Dave 10 years ago, following his mental and physical breakdown from more than a decade as a successful corporate tax attorney.
 This, while watching Sara’s professional mentor battle pancreatic cancer at age 40.

 The answer, for us, was that life is too short to spend unhappy.
 So we turned the basement hobby that brought Dave joy — winemaking — into Bells Up Winery.